 This means that even in the absence of an occupational redundancy pay scheme, an employee will be entitled to the basic statutory minimum, subject to having accrued 2 years’ continuous service.

-The statutory redundancy pay rates are based on an employee’s age and length of employment, where a qualifying employee will be entitled to the following:
+The statutory redundancy pay rates are based on an employee’s age and length of employment, where a qualifying employee will be entitled to the following, up to the relevant maximum threshold:

 - 0.5 week’s pay for each full year of employment aged 18-22